 While the pain of misuse or dysfunction may bring you into the Alexander studio, the work is not about fixing anything.
-It’s not chiropractic or massage or any other manipulative intervention.
+It’s not chiropractic or massage or physical therapy or any other manipulative intervention.
+AT can be a valuable asset to anyone who is undergoing or recovering from these kinds of interventions, but it is essentially not a medical procedure.
 Many people think Alexander Technique is about fixing poor posture.
 Well, yes, sort of…for sure, your posture will doubtless improve during a course of lessons, but this improvement is a result of freedom from habitual contraction.

 Ultimately, as in every educational endeavor, the work’s success depends upon the student’s commitment to the learning process.
 Alexander work has been called a “pre-technique;” in other words, you can take the learned principles of the Alexander Technique into all your activities – ones as mundane as peeling carrots at the sink, or movement practices of yoga, Pilates, sports, dance, voice work, acting, rock-climbing.
 Literally, anything humans do can benefit from the freedom from habit that AT offers.